 The Company's financial instruments subject to fair value reporting on a recurring basis consist of shares of the Ultimate Parent (Unilever PLC).
-The value of such shares as of December 31, 2023 and 2022 totals \$1.7 million and \$16.4 million, respectively.
-These assets are classified in the Level 1 fair value hierarchy - quoted prices for identical instruments.
+The value of such shares as of December 31, 2023 totaled \$1.7 million.
+These assets were classified in the Level 1 fair value hierarchy - quoted prices for identical instruments.
+There was no investment in equity shares of the Ultimate Parent at December 31, 2024.